WIN has been formed to question the need for the Waimea Dam.

 NCC — Nelson City Council — scheduled to contribute $5 million to the cost, despite cheaper options being available to supply users inside their boundary.

 TDC — Tasman District Council — where your rates disappear.
-Just burst through the 300 employee mark.
+Well over 200 employees plus an unknown number of permanent contractors.

 WIL — Waimea Irrigators Ltd — the irrigators' company in which they buy water rights shares.